 How long does it take to close escrow?

 In most cases, you’ll close escrow on the same day you finalize and close on the home purchase.
-According to our research, most escrows close in 30 to 45 days, though some transactions may only take a week.
+Most escrows close in 30 to 45 days, though some transactions may only take a week.
 The time it takes for your escrow to close will depend on your lender and how complicated your homebuying process is.

 What are the benefits of escrow?